leeunsu/flowers_superpowers/_posts/2020-04-27-other-people.md

 ---
 # Intro

+As both a writer and a designer, a project in co-directing design for a newfound literary magazine meant a lot to me.
+It gave me an opportunity to be a part of something that I truly loved doing in all its facets.
+Also, having that binary of literature and design enabled me to extrapolate and expand both fields in parallel while finding new ways to weave them together.

+# Logo

 The initial logo was sketched out by the Editor-in-Chief, Nicole Lopez.
 With this sketch, it was simple to create a clean, balanced logo that would translate well into different sizes and forms.
 A total of four were finalized into the final branding.

 ![](/uploads/B6284E75-142C-4622-9481-A17F3BEF0D59-1.JPG)![](/uploads/EBFC5849-A23F-4000-9E2A-A1C96A405899.JPG)